adityav-verma/PyCache/README.md

 ### Node failure
 We can simulate a node failure, by killing a container using docker.
-In the default setup, 3 cache containers are running, which are free to kill.
+In the default setup, 3 cache containers are running, which we are free to kill.

 ```
 # List all running containers